Absence of Relativistic Stars in f(T) Gravity: Introduction

 A modified gravity theory should be able to pass several tests before it can be considered a viable theory of gravity.
 In the weak gravity regime, such a theory should be compatible with solar system tests and table--top experiments.
 In cosmological scales, it should produce late time acceleration, be free of gravitational instabilities, and obey constraints of standard model of cosmology.
-Such a theory should do well also in strong gravity regime, for example it should have solutions of neutron stars with mass--radius relation inside the current observational bounds.
+Such a theory should do well also in strong gravity regime, for example it should have solutions of neutron stars with mass--radius relation not conflicting with the current observations.
 In this paper we are analyzing $f(T)$ gravity in the strong field regime and test whether such theories could be viable theories of reality.
-To our surprise, we find that the field equations of $f(T)$ gravity theories are incompatible with the conservation equation of neutron star matter unless $f(T)$ is a linear function of torsion scalar $T$.
+To our surprise, we find that the ``non--diagonal'' field equations of $f(T)$ gravity theories require $f(T)$ to be a linear function of torsion scalar $T$, otherwise there are no solutions for relativistic neutron stars in such a theory.
 This means that only teleparallel equivalent of general relativity could be a viable theory of gravity.
 Any modification of it, other than addition of a cosmological constant, will not have relativistic neutron star solution and therefore be at odds with the observations.

 The plan of this paper is as follows.
-In the next section we will summarize main aspects and provide field equations of teleparallel and $f(T)$ theories of gravity.
-Then, in section (\ref{contra}), the field equations will be rewritten in a spherically symmetric background with a diagonal metric and it will be shown that they are incompatible with the conservation equation.
+In the next section we will summarize main aspects and provide the field equations of teleparallel and $f(T)$ theories of gravity.
+Then, in section (\ref{contra}), the field equations will be rewritten in a spherically symmetric background with a diagonal metric.
+This is the metric seen by a stationary observer far away from the neutron star.
 Since $f(T)$ gravity theories are not Lorentz invariant \cite{Sot1,Sot2}, we are going to repeat our analysis also for a non-diagonal spherically symmetric metric in section (\ref{GP}).
-We are going to discuss implications of this result in the conclusions.
-In the appendix we will repeat the analysis of section (\ref{contra}) in the case of $f(R)$ gravity and show that for those theories field equations are compatible with the conservation equation.
+This other metric is the Gullstrand--Painlev\'e type and it is the metric seen by a free falling observer.
+We are going to discuss implications of the main result of this paper in the conclusions.